XRPLF/xrpl-dev-portal/content/tutorial-checks.md

 rfkE1aSy9G8Upk4JssnwBxhEv5p4mn2KTy sn2Zh1tRZyodU9qNy9tMnQr9UbBss (as the dest.)

 both need to be funded and the sender needs enough XRP to send and pay the reserves
+Reminder: don't use these addresses for real XRP because the secrets are now public
 #}-->

 ## Create check